 When we select activities that are fun and active, kids’ attitudes and motivation are much more positive.
 Let’s face it.
 Worksheets just do not motivate you to want to work hard if they are just skill and drill.
 Kids want to get messy and use their hands.
 Here are a few worksheet alternatives you might use:

-Yes, these take more time to think up and prepare, but we must keep in mind that these types of activities build the skills our kids will need in the future.
-Additionally, if we plan with teammates, we may find planning less daunting, right?
+These take more time to think up and prepare.
+However, we must keep in mind that these types of activities build the skills our kids will need in the future.
+Additionally, if we plan with teammates, we may find planning less daunting.
 We have to keep in mind that our job is to prepare our kids to be leaders, team players, communicators, problem solvers, thinkers, and doers.